 At Earlsfield we use the Read Write Inc programme from Nursery to Year 2 to deliver phonics, early reading and spelling.
-Read Write Inc. is a method of learning centered around letter sounds and synthetic phonics.
+Read Write Inc. is a method of learning centred around letter sounds and synthetic phonics.
 This programme matches or exceeds the expectations of the English National Curriculum and Early Learning Goals.
 We have clear expectations of pupil’s phonics progress term by term, from Reception to Year 2.
 Our sequence of reading books shows a cumulative progression in phonics knowledge which is closely matched to our phonics programme.
 We combine this with our Power of Reading texts used in English lessons, regular story times, and our newly introduced Treasure Chest, to promote not only the needed skills and confidence to read, but also a lifelong love of reading and an understanding of equality.

 Across the course of the school year we run a number of Parent Workshops relating to the teaching of Read Write Inc and also the statutory phonics screening that takes place in Year 1.